 c.(i) The Company had issued Non-Convertible Debentures (NCDs) of Rs.
-3,257.10 crore on March 30, 2021.
-NCDs were issued on an upfront discount of 1.33%.
-Proceeds from NCDs were utilized to repay the entire 2022 senior secured c.(i) The Company had issued Non-Convertible Debentures (NCDs) of Rs.
-3,257.10 crore on March 30, 2021.
-NCDs were issued on an upmon uncount of 1.53%.
-Floregus from the Convertible Debentures of Rs.
-3,210.83 crore (March 31, 2022; 3,196.50), principal outstanding of Rs.
-3,257.10 crore (March 31, 2022; 3257.10) issued to Cliffton Limited (a Foreign Portfolio Investor registered with SEBI) carrying a fixed interest rate of 10.964% p.a. payable semi-annually (pius applicable withholding tax).
-The NCD are due for repayment in October 2022; NCDs are secured by first rank pari-passu charge on all the future revenues, receivables, Trust and Retention account, any other reserve, other bank accounts and insurance proceeds of the Company and all the rights, titles, interests, permits in respect of the project document as detailed in the lenders agreements, to the extent Trust and Retention account, any other reserve, other bank accounts and insurance proceeds of the Company and all the rights, titles, interests, permits in respect of the project documents as detailed in the lenders agreements, to the extent d.
+3.257,10 crore on March 30, 2021, NCDs were issued on an upfront discount of 1,33%.
+Proceeds from NCDs were utilized to renay the entire 2022 senior secured foreign currency notes and for financing of Phase 3A expansion project. ii) 10.964% Non Convertible Debentures of Rs.
+3,210.83 crore (March 31, 2022: 3,196.50), principal outstanding of Rs.
+3,257.10 crore (March 31, 2022: 3257.10) issued to Cliffton Limited (a Foreign Portfolio Investor registered with SEBI) carrying a fixed interest rate of 10.964% p.a. payable semi-annually (plus applicable withholding tax).
+The NCD are due for repayment in October 2025.
+NCDs are secured by first rank pari-passu charge on all the future revenues, receivables, Trust and Retention account, any other reserve, other bank accounts and insurance proceeds of the Company and all the rights, titles, interests, permits in respect of the project documents as detailed in the lenders agreements, to the extent d.
 During the year ended March 31, 2023, the Company has issued Listed Non-Convertible Debentures (NCDs) (unsecured as per Companies Act) of Rs.
-1,600 crores carrying fixed interest rate of 9.52% p.a. payable monthly for first 36 months and 9.98% p.a. payable monthly thereafter till maturity.
+1,000 erores carrying fixed interest rate of 9,52% p.a. payable monthly for first 36 months and 9.98% p.a. payable monthly thereafter till maturity.
 NCDs were allotted on June 22, 2022 by the Company to eligible Qualified Institutional Buyers (QIB's) with principal maturity due in June 22, 2027.
 Proceeds from NCDs shall be utilized for part financing of Phase 3A expansion project.
 NCDs are secured by first rank part-passu charge on all the future revenues, receivables, Trust and Retention account, any other reserve, other bank accounts and insurance proceeds of the Company and all the rights, titles, interests, permits in respect of the project documents as detailed in the lenders agreements, to the extent permissible under Operation Management Development Agreement (OMDA).

 e.
 With respect to Note-1, Note-2 and NCD above, the Company has to follow Fixed Charge Coverage Ratio as provided under the Indenture for any additional indebtodness and other limitations.
-The Company has complied with the financial covenants prescribed in the financing documents and the Indenture.
+The Company has complied with the financial nts prescribed in the financing documents and the Indenture.

 f.
 Subsequent to the year ended March 31, 2023, the Company has issued Listed Non-Convertible Debentures (NCDs) (unsecured as per Companies Act and SEBI (LODR) Regulations, 2015) of Rs.
 1,200 crores carrying fixed interest rate of 9.75% p.a. payable quarterly for first 60 months and coupon reset rate for balance 24 months subject to floor of 1.50% and cap of 5.50% over the Repo rate at the reset date, as per the provisions of Debenture Trust Deed.
-NCDs were allotted on Part 13, 2023 for the Provision of 1.50% and cap of 5.50% over the Repo rate at the reset date, as per the provisions of Debenture Trust Deed.
-NCDs were allotted on Part 13, 2023 for the Provision of Provision of Provisions of P

-April 15, 2025 by the Company to engine Quanneo institutional buyers (QIB'S) with principal maturity due on April 15, 2020.
+NCDs were allotted on April 13, 2023 by the Company to eligible Qualified Institutional Buyers (QIB's) with principal maturity due on April 13, 2030.

-Proceeds from both NCDs (listed in BSE) shall be utilized for part financing of Phase3A expansion project.
-NCDs are secured (unsecured as per Companies Act and SEBI (LODR) Regulations, 2015) by first rank pari-passu charge on all the finite revenues, receivables, Trust and Retention account, any other reserve, other bank accounts and insurance proceeds of the Company and all the rights, titles, interests, permits in respect of the project documents as detailed in the lenders agreements, to the extent permissible under Operation Management Development Agreement (OMDA).
+Proceeds from both NCDs (listed in BSE) shall be utilized for part financing of Phase34 expansion operated.
+NCDs are secured (unsecured as per Companies Act and SEBI (LODR) Regulations, 2015) by first rank pari-passu charge on all the future revenues, receivables, Trust and Retention account, any other reserve, other bank accounts and insurance proceeds of the Company and all the rights, titles, interests, permits in respect of the project documents as detailed in the lenders agreements, to the extent permissible under Operation Management Development Agreement (OMDA).